KEINOS/gitea_darwin/README.md

 - See more about: [https://gitea.io/](https://gitea.io/)

-## Install
+## Install and update

 To install [Gitea](https://gitea.io/) on your Mac, just run this command below under preferred directory to install.
+This command will update the binary if Gitea is already installed.

 ```bash
 bash <(curl -s https://keinos.github.io/gitea_darwin/install.sh)